How to launch your Application-specific blockchain: A complete guide

 How can Zeeve simplify your AppChain development journey?

 Managing a blockchain is different from managing a node.
 You need to do a lot of heavy lifting to launch a blockchain.
 For example, running a blockchain node (RPC or validator) comes with a set of challenges.
 You need a delicate set of hardware, reliable infrastructure, deep technical knowledge, computing resources, and extensive storage capacity.
 These are just about a node; now imagine managing a blockchain with multiple nodes, explorers, wallets, and security implications—- this is absolutely a huge deal and can cost a lot for startups and emerging enterprises.
 Zeeve helps you manage all these things on your behalf, allowing you to focus on launching the blockchain.
 Also, Zeeve allows you to launch application-specific blockchain using easy, plug-and-play tools.
-As required, your AppChain can be launched as Parachains, Supernets, Substrate, Subnets, Cosmos Zones, or as a sidechain.
+As required, your AppChain can be launched as Parachains, Supernets, Substrate, L1s (Formerly known as Subnets), Cosmos Zones, or as a sidechain.
 Further, if you want, we can perform blockchain forks to create a separate, independent blockchain out of a specific blockchain.

 The Zeeve platform offers an integrated advanced AppChain monitoring feature that monitors your AppChain on vital security parameters and produces real-time alerts simultaneously.
 Your AppChain is automatically monitored 24*7 and notifications are sent to the network administrator if any issues occur.
 This saves your considerable time and effort that is required on multi-level monitoring.